About the LoRaWAN® Standards

-The LoRaWAN® specification is a Low Power Wide Area (LPWA) network protocol designed to wirelessly connect battery operated ‘things’ to the internet in regional, national or global networks.
-The protocol includes features that support low-cost, mobile, and secure bi-directional communication for Internet of Things (IoT), machine-to-machine (M2M), smart city & industrial applications.
-LoRaWAN® protocol is optimised for low power consumption and is designed to scale from a single gateway installation up to large global networks with billions of devices.
-Innovative features of the LoRaWAN® specification include support for redundant operation, geolocation, low-cost, and low-power: Devices can even run on energy harvesting technologies enabling the mobility and bringing true ease of use to the Internet of Things.
+The LoRaWAN® is a Low Power Wide Area (LPWA) end-to-end system architecture designed to wirelessly connect battery operated ‘things’ to the internet in regional, national or global networks.
+The architecture includes protocol standards and features that support low-cost, mobile, and secure bi-directional communication for Internet of Things (IoT), machine-to-machine (M2M), smart city & industrial applications.
+LoRaWAN® architecture is optimized for low power consumption and is designed to scale from a single gateway installation up to large global networks with billions of devices.
+Innovative features of the LoRaWAN® protocol standards include support for redundant operation, geolocation, low-cost, and low-power: Devices can even run on energy harvesting technologies enabling the mobility and bringing true ease of use to the Internet of Things.

-The LoRaWAN® specification documents are developed and maintained by the LoRa Alliance®: an open association of collaborating members.
-To fully define the LoRaWAN® protocol, and to ensure interoperability among devices and networks, the LoRa Alliance® develops and maintains the following documents:
+The LoRaWAN® standards documents are developed and maintained by the LoRa Alliance®: an open association of collaborating members.
+To fully define the LoRaWAN® standards, and to ensure interoperability among devices and networks, the LoRa Alliance® develops and maintains the following documents:

-The specification defines the and so provides seamless interoperability between manufacturers, as demonstrated via the device certification program.
+The standard defines the end-to-end architecture and so provides seamless interoperability between manufacturers, as demonstrated via the device certification program.

-The LoRaWAN® Specification document defines the device-to-infrastructure LoRa® physical layer parameters & the LoRaWAN® network protocol, including MAC layer commands, frame content, Classes, Data Rates, Security and flexible network frequency management
+The LoRaWAN® Link Layer standards document defines the device-to-network LoRa® physical layer parameters & the LoRaWAN® network protocol, including MAC layer commands, frame content, communication classes, data rates, security and flexible network frequency management.

 For any technology to scale within an open ecosystem with multiple vendors it is critical to give confidence of interoperability.
 This provides adopters the assurance of adherence to the LoRaWAN® protocol, the interface between end-devices and network infrastructure: